 1. Download & Install Chef Server package.
 Go to https://downloads.chef.io/chef-server and download the package for your OS.
 In this tutorial, I have chosen Ubuntu.
 Install it by using below command.

 root@chef-server:/home/shashank# dpkg -i chef-server-core_12.4.0-1_amd64.deb Selecting previously unselected package chef-server-core.
 (Reading database ...
 166216 files and directories currently installed.)
 Preparing to unpack chef-server-core_12.4.0-1_amd64.deb ...
 Unpacking chef-server-core (12.4.0-1) ...

 2. Configure Chef Server.
 Next step will be to configure it.
-So run this command.
-It will dump output similar to it.
+So run the command mentioned below.
+It will dump an output similar to it.
 Please note that this step will take around 2-3 minutes or more.

 root@chef-server:/home/shashank# chef-server-ctl reconfigure Starting Chef Client, version 12.6.0 resolving cookbooks for run list: ["private-chef::default"] Synchronizing Cookbooks: Deprecated features used!
 Cannot specify both default and name_property together on property path of resource yum_globalconfig.
 Only one (name_property) will be obeyed.
 In Chef 13, this will become an error.
 Please remove one or the other from the property. at 1 location: - /opt/opscode/embedded/cookbooks/cache/cookbooks/yum/resources/globalconfig.rb:76:in `class_from_file' Chef Client finished, 323/451 resources updated in 03 minutes 10 seconds Chef Server Reconfigured!